KygoSkyrus/mern/server/Notes.md

 ### forever notes

 - you cannot just send an object in post reuqest as it would show [object] in backend as formdata does not accept object as a value, so always stringfy your object before posting
+- avoid using foreach or callback loops when you have async process inside the loop
 - when you have to put a stick position to a navabar or any element remember that the parent shoudl hav emore height than the element to be sticky and on sticky element give top properyty ,,only sticky wont do anything you need top,,
 - https://codepen.io/polypane/full/LYdvPze
 - https://polypane.app/css-3d-transform-examples/